benangsariwangi/instalele/README.md

 # InstaLele
-Instagram Massive Downloader
+Instagram Massive Downloader V2.1

-# Credit
+# What's New ?

-Ngupi - Hightech - Screetsec - Sikuder

-Backbox Linux Indonesia
+This tool can now check any requirements to run this tool With a new and fresher interface

 # Requirement